Spicy Miso Braised Leeks with Noodles

 Recipe:

-- Cut the leeks into 6 cm chunks.
-Cut each one in half lengthwise.
+Cut the leeks into 6 cm chunks, then cut each chunk in half lengthwise.

-- Heat a large frying pan over medium-high heat.
-Place the leek cut side down in the pan, and cook until lightly charred and golden brown.
+Heat a large frying pan over medium-high heat and add the leeks, cut side down.
+Cook until lightly charred and golden brown.

-- In a medium mixing bowl, combine the garlic, chilli flakes, miso paste, soy sauce, sesame oil, mirin and 300 ml boiling water.
+In a medium mixing bowl, mix the garlic, chilli flakes, miso paste, soy sauce, sesame oil, mirin and 300ml boiling water.

-- Pour the miso mixture over the leeks, cover with a lid (or use a large baking tray), reduce the heat to low and cook for 15-20 minutes, until tender.
+Add the miso mixture to the pan with the leeks, and cover with a lid (or use a large baking tray).
+Turn down the heat to low and cook for 15-20 minutes, until tender.

-- Divide the noodles on your plates, top with the braised leeks and the sesame seeds.
+Divide the noodles between your plates, top with the braised leeks and the sesame seeds.
 Enjoy!

 How to store